 Executives, managers and professionals make up 81.7% of the workforce in the Downtown neighborhood which, according to NeighborhoodScout's exclusive analysis, is a higher proportion of such high-level people than is found in 99.2% of the neighborhoods in America.
 For this reason, this neighborhood really stands out as unique.

-American households most often have a car, and regularly they have two or three.
-But households in the Downtown neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Downtown neighborhood have a highly unusual car ownership.
 54.5% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.9% of U.S. neighborhoods.

 The Downtown neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 47,223 persons per square mile in the neighborhood, it is more packed with people than 98.3% of the nation's neighborhoods.